Aims and Scope

 Chapter in a book

 Veeman, M. 2002.
 Understanding local and regional markets for forest products.
 In Campbell, B.M., Luckert, M. K. (eds.).
 2002.
 Uncovering the Hidden Harvest, Valuation Methods for Woodland and Forest Resources.
 Earthscan Publication Ltd. London, Sterling VA, 66-101 p.

-Theses should be placed at the end of the paper, numbered in Roman numerical and referred to in the text.
+These should be placed at the end of the paper, numbered in Roman numerals, and referred to in the text.
 If written by a person other than the author of the main text, the writer’s name should be included below the title.

-Tables should be self-contained and complement, but not duplicate information contained in the text.
+Tables should be self-contained and complement, but not duplicate, the information contained in the text.
 Tables should be numbered consecutively in Arabic numerals.
 Each table should be presented on a separate sheet of A4 paper with a comprehensive caption above the table.
-Tables should be one and half-spaced and vertical lines should not be used to separate columns.
-Column headings should be brief, with units of measurements in parentheses; all abbreviations should be defined in footnotes.
+Tables should be half-spaced and vertical lines should not be used to separate columns.
+Column headings should be brief, with units of measurement in parentheses; all abbreviations should be defined in footnotes.
 The table and its caption/footnotes should be understandable without reference to the text.

 All illustrations (line drawings and photographs) are classified as figures.
 Figures should be cited in consecutive order in the text.
 Figures' captions should be self-explanatory and typed on a separate sheet.
 The legend should incorporate definitions of any symbols used, and all abbreviations and units of measurement should be explained so that the figure and its caption are understandable without reference to the text.